Threadstone-Wiki/Threadstone-Wiki/pages/double-tile-tick-scheduling.md

 # Introduction

-Tile ticks are called NextTickListEntry in 1.12 MCP.
+Tile ticks are called `ScheduledTick` in Ornite Feather mappings.
-The NextTickListEntry class implements the [Comparable interface](https://docs.oracle.com/javase/8/docs/api/java/lang/Comparable.html).
+The `ScheduledTick` class implements the [`Comparable` interface](https://docs.oracle.com/javase/8/docs/api/java/lang/Comparable.html).

-This means the NextTickListEntry class has both an equals() method and a compareTo() method.
+This means the `ScheduledTick` class has both an `equals` method and a `compareTo` method.

-The ordering induced by the compareTo() method is called "consistent with equals" if for any two objects for which equals() is true, compareTo() returns 0.
+The ordering induced by the `compareTo` method is called "consistent with equals" if for any two objects for which `equals` is true, `compareTo` returns 0.

-The NextTickListEntry class in minecraft has an ordering which is not consistent with equals.
+The `ScheduledTick` class in minecraft has an ordering which is not consistent with equals.

-Two tile ticks are equal in the sense of equals() if they have the same position and block type.
+Two tile ticks are equal in the sense of `equals` if they have the same position and block type.
-But the compareTo() method tells you which tile tick comes first in the update order.
+But the `compareTo` method tells you which tile tick comes first in the update order.
 Since two tile ticks can be at the same position and be scheduled by the same block without having the same update order, the tile tick ordering is not consistent with equals.

-Now the HashSet that stores the tile ticks assumes that the ordering should be consistent with equality.
+Now the `Set` that stores the tile ticks in the `ServerWorld` class, assumes that the ordering should be consistent with equality.
-Since it is not, the HashSet can sometimes get confused and this makes it possible to add duplicate tile ticks.
+Since it is not, the `Set` can sometimes get confused and this makes it possible to add duplicate tile ticks.
 How exactly does this work?

-In the HashSet there is a bucket for each possible hash value.
+In a `Set` there is a bucket for each possible hash value.
 If two tile ticks get added to the same bucket, then they usually get put into a list.
 However if the list in a bucket gets too long, then the bucket gets treeified, and the list gets replaced by a binary tree.
-The compareTo() method of the objects get used to decide which objects get put where in the binary tree.
+The `compareTo` method of the objects get used to decide which objects get put where in the binary tree.
 Small objects get put further to the left, large objects further to the right.
 The tree tries to prevent duplicate objects from being entered into the tree, but this only works if the ordering is consistent with equals.

-If we have two tile ticks T1 and T2 which are equal according to equals(), but where T2 is larger than T1 according to compareTo(), then it is possible to enter both into a binary tree in a hash bucket.
+If we have two tile ticks T1 and T2 which are equal according to `equals`, but where T2 is larger than T1 according to `compareTo`, then it is possible to enter both into a binary tree in a hash bucket.
 We could enter T1 somewhere on the left half of the tree, and make sure that T2 is larger than the root of the tree.
 If you then try to put T2 into the tree it will compare it to the root and then compare it to a bunch of objects on the right half of the tree, but it will never compare it with T1.
 So in the end T2 gets entered into the tree, even though T1 is already in the tree.
 And then you have scheduled a duplicate tile tick.